About

 Bronze helmets from Olympia, inscribed by the victors (‘Hieron, the son of Deinomeneus, and the Syracusans, to Zeus from the Tyrrhenians at Cyme’)

-Decorated shield-bands, found mostly in the area around the north and south stadium walls at Olympia, have been published, with images and drawings, in the excavation reports called Olympische Forschungen (OF), first by Emil Kunze in 1950, supplemented by Peter Bol in 1989; both Kunze’s and Bol’s record and sequence numbers are indicated in the database with an OF prefix.
-Unless otherwise indicated, the images stored in the database were taken in November 2022 in the Archaeological Museum of Olympia and the Museum of Ancient Olympic Games.
+Decorated shield-bands, found mostly in the area around the north and south stadium walls at Olympia, have been published, with images and drawings, in the excavation reports called Olympische Forschungen (OF), first by Emil Kunze in 1950 (Band II), supplemented by Peter Bol in 1989 (Band XVII); both Kunze’s and Bol’s record and sequence numbers are indicated in the database with an OF prefix.
+The dating and decoration description of each shield-band in the database follows the information from Kunze and Bol, unless otherwise indicated.
+The majority of the images stored in the database were taken in November 2022 in the Archaeological Museum of Olympia and the Museum of Ancient Olympic Games in Archaia Olympia.
+The additional images from Kunze’s OFII volume have been kindly provided by the German Archaeological Institute – Athens.
+Drawings of individual shield-bands were made by Steve K. Simons and Natalia Kozłowska.

 The stadium at Archaia Olympia